-• All subject requirements must be passed with a grade of C or higher.
+- All subject requirements must be passed with a grade of C or higher.

-- Examination Requirement - SAT or ACT Test (optional)
+- Examination Requirement

+- SAT or ACT Test (optional)

-Eligibility for admission to a California State University or College directly from high school depends on two factors: (1) The student's grade point average for the 10th and 11th grades, and (2) either the SAT I or ACT scores.
+Eligibility for admission to a California State University or College directly from high school depends on many factors including but not limited to courses taken and GPA.
 Final grades in 12th grade are used to confirm that CSU eligibility and campus conditions for admission have been fulfilled.